Spring Security

 }

-object that is a simple subclass of Spring’s UserDetails
+The result is stored in a AuthenticatedUser object that is a simple subclass of Spring’s UserDetails class.

-object is then stored in the UsernamePasswordAuthenticationToken
+The AuthenticatedUser object is then stored in the UsernamePasswordAuthenticationToken which in turn is used to

-set the authentication with the SecurityContextHolder
+set the authentication with the SecurityContextHolder.

 @Getter